dark0dave/bmp_portraits/readme.md

 - Abazigal dragon is an edit from the one in better NPC faces for BG2EE mod from Nexus
 - Balthazar and Abazigal are modified version of the ones from the improved portraits pack from Nexus
 - unmodified YugaShura uncertain providence
+- Xan, I used a cartoon portrait of him found on instagram

 ## More

 - [zenosziggurat](https://zenosziggurat.com/rpg-character-sketches-baldurs-gate-revisited-6/)

+## Attribution

+Please open issue if something is missing for attribution.

 ## Overwrite table